Zapper-fi/protocol/docs/Interpretation/event-interpretation/overview.md

 ---
 sidebar_position: 1
-pagination_label: Event Interpretation Overview
+pagination_label: Transaction Interpretation Overview
 ---

 # Overview

-## What is an event?
+## What is an transaction?

-### Types of events
+### Types of transactions

-An event is the result of an onchain transaction.
-We can find an ever growing list of different events happening onchain every day.
-Here are a few examples that we see more frequently to help illustrate what events are:
+The different types of transactions happening onchain grows exponentially.
+Here are a few examples that we see more frequently.

 - **DeFi:** Transfer, Swap, Bridge, Stake, etc.
 - **NFT:** Mints, Sales, etc.
 - **Governance:** Votes, proposals, etc.
 - **Gaming:** Actions, Attacks, Rolls, Spins, etc.

-### What makes an event?

-Each event is different, but it will usually consists of different parameters such as:
+Each transaction is different, but it will usually consists of different parameters such as:

 - Date & time (when?)
 - Action (how?)